 As Abe Limon once pointed out, Dave Tuchman is wrong about everything.
 Still, this happy, ubiquitous blabbermouth who can't stop talking about himself makes reliably upbeat and feisty content.
 It's sports and sports-bet heavy listening.
 Tuchman is blessed in every way, always at the center of the poker universe, and just generally a decent sort.
 True, he's slowly forgotten the whole premise was having a guest "under the gun," but for David, it was never about them anyway.
 Is it just me or have his awful "aahhhhhmmmmmmm" disappeared?
 Nice.
 To hate Dave is to love him, I suppose.
 Rating: Two pints

-A low-key personality parade hosted by the popular, reasonable interviewer Remko Rinkema, who ultimately just couldn’t compete with the hostesses our eyes and ears want.
+A low-key personality parade hosted by the popular, reasonable interviewer Remko Rinkema, who ultimately just couldn't compete with the hostesses our eyes and ears want.
 Poker insider Brent Hanks provides significant additional energy, but without expert analysis or interesting opinions or a novelty focus, this show is a little tame.
-“Are you excited?”
-“How do you transfer your live skills to the online realm, where you have less things to look at?” is the stuff they ask Phil Hellmuth.
+"Are you excited?"
+"How do you transfer your live skills to the online realm, where you have less things to look at?" is the stuff they ask Phil Hellmuth.
 Yadayadayada.
-As a promo for Pokergo stuff, it certainly works.
-If you need to know what rattles around in Randall Emmet’s noggin, here’s your home.
-Poker trivia: there’s less things to look at on a podcast, too.
-Rating: Potato, potahto
+As a promo for Pokergo stuff, it certainly fills its space, and if you need to know what rattles around in Randall Emmet's noggin, here's your home.
+Poker trivia: there's less things to look at on poker podcasts, too.

 Easily the most unreliable of the Corporate poker educators, the all-too-well-known Jonathan Little overwhelms us with a barrage of marketing and gimmicks, one of which is this quasi-podcast.
 (Check out A Little Coffee for yet more JLil.)
 Over the course of a few episodes, incomplete bet sizing reasoning, misunderstanding of 3b incentives and therefore continuing ranges, along with a general lack of nuance leads to some questionable recommendations.
 All this is puzzling considering the prestige and weight JLil throws around the learning community.
 Little's focus on value betting as the lens through which strategy traverses does lead to some good outcomes, but is only half a battle-plan.
 In one episode, for instance, he praises a very lucky result which was derived not from the strategy but from misunderstanding the villain in the hand, a logic bender which missed the real educational opportunity.
 This misleading pedagogy from a reputable commentator and accepted expert probably isn't apparent to the untrained eye, but is the sort of stuff that helps keep the games good by confusing low-stakes regs.
 Rating: A4o

-is Andrew Neeme’s effort to expand beyond his popular if peaking vlog work.
-It’s not really clear why.
+is Andrew Neeme's effort to expand beyond his seminal and popular if peaking vlog work.
+It's not really clear why he added this afterthought to what must be an exhausting production and travel schedule.
 The subject is supposed to be poker and relationships, and the subtext that, to rephrase the famous line, love is never having to be entertaining, will be liberating to some.
-I’d be afraid of sounding too negative if Neeme wasn’t perceptibly bored himself.
+I'd be afraid of sounding too negative if Neeme wasn't perceptibly bored himself.
 Go fly a drone or something, buddy.
 Rating: Unfavorable.

 An intermittent pod resurrected every few months by Alex's personal Siri, an occasionally irate, product-hawking kelpie.
 The Itunes podcast description states "One Outer interviews poker legends," all of which are apparently named Alex Fitzgerald - possibly a good joke, who can tell.
 Either way, TheAssassinato is a long way off from the days of his interesting blog and dynamic tourney play, but even if the rainbow has ended, there's probably plenty of gold still in the archive, nor should you ever doubt just how much such a player may have forgotten while still knowing more than you.
 CRAZY DISCOUNTS.
 Rating: One free webinar